The Missing Cross to Purity

 and this spiritual worship is in the spirit and truth, Christ Jesus,

-the Lord from heaven set up above sixteen hundred years since.
+the Lord from heaven set up more than sixteen hundred years since.

 And so, everyone is to be in it, and to walk in the truth, and in the spirit,